clemenssielaff/notf/pynotf/pynotf/scene.md

 >
 > Now that there is no difference anymore, this discussion is mute of course, but still an interesting though in its historic context.

+## Widget Type

+Widget Types are objects that describe the Widget, much like a Schema describes a Value.
+You can create new Widget Types at runtime, by constructing a Widget.Definition object, populating its fields and registering it with the Scene.
+Every Widget.Type has a name that is unique in the Scene.
+It can be used to construct a new Widget of that type and Widget instances return it as their type identifier.

 ## Output Plug